Yidingwyd/GAHGNN/README.md

 * Input dataset `.csv`.
 * Node features to describe the variables `.json`.

-As an example, one can refer to the [EPA dataset](https://github.com/Yidingwyd/NCGNN/blob/main/Kfold/cpa/cpa_formation_energy_per_atom.json), of which the data are generated from an analytical nonlinear function with up to 3-order interactions.
+As an example, one can refer to the [EAF dataset](https://github.com/Yidingwyd/GAHGNN/blob/main/datasets/EAF/eaf.csv), of which the data are generated from an analytical nonlinear function with up to 3-order interactions.

 The **input dataset** of GAHGNN should be saved in a `.csv` file: